Unbiased estimators for random design regression: Loss bound with approximate leverage scores

 Using the above reduction, from now on we assume that $l_\x\in[d/3,\,3d]$ a.s.~for $\x\sim\dx$, and we consider the estimator $\Xb^\dagger\ybb$, where $\Xb\sim\vsdx\cdot\dx^{k-d}$.
 Now, the unbiasedness of this estimator follows immediately from Theorems \ref{l:composition} and \ref{t:unbiased}.
-The loss bound reduces to the following two terms, same as before:
+Again, without loss of generality, we can replace the distribution $\x^\top\sim\dx$ by the distribution of $\x^\top\sigd^{-\sfrac12}$, so from now on we will let $\sigd=\I$.
+The loss bound reduces to the following, same as before:

-Applying Lemma \ref{l:matrix-tail} for $\dx$ with $K=3d$, $m=k-d$ and $\epsilon=1/2$ we obtain that if $k\geq d+12Cd\log d/\delta$ then $\Xb\sim\vsdx\cdot\dx^{k-d}$ with probability at least $1-\delta$ satisfies
+Applying Lemma \ref{l:matrix-tail} for $\dx$ with $K=3d$, $m=k-\lfloor k/2\rfloor$ and $\epsilon=1/2$ we obtain that if $k\geq d+12Cd\log d/\delta$ then $\Xb\sim\vsdx\cdot\dx^{k-d}$ with probability at least $1-\delta$ satisfies

+We now decompose the expectation into two terms depending on whether the event $\Ec$ occurs or not: